A DNN Optimizer that Improves over AdaBelief by Suppression of the Adaptive Stepsize Range: Experiments

-Table~\ref{tab:GAN_FID} shows the best FIDs for each method.
-We emphasize that the best FID for Adam (or RAdam) is obtained over 18 values accounting for three experimental repetitions for each of six $\epsilon$ values.
-The result for Aida(or AdaBelief) is obtained over three values due to one tested $\epsilon$ value.

-It is seen from the table that Aida produces competitive results as AdaBelief.
-Furthermore, both methods outperform Adam and RAdam considerably.
+Table~\ref{tab:GAN_FID} shows the best FID for each method.
+Considering Adam for example, it has six parameter-configuration due to six $\epsilon$ values being tested.
+As a result, the best FID for Adam is obtained over 18 values, accounting for three experimental repetitions for each of six $\epsilon$ values.
+It can be seen from the table that Aida with $K\in \{1,2\}$ provides bettter performance than AdaBelief, while the other methods perform significantly worse.